FrankCCCCC/Solar-Prediction-With-ML/README.md

 1. Irradiance.csv: https://drive.google.com/file/d/1G-AroW8qo3ivKllFv-VogjP-tdyinoM9/view?usp=sharing
 2. Weather.csv: https://drive.google.com/file/d/1A-H0ogyn7rk75DQhbnx3xNx7AXXNmFRk/view?usp=sharing
 3. Sky_image: https://drive.google.com/file/d/1fBbnYIIqH2Xm88PiYUM3u_aGA88fTYWO/view?usp=sharing

 Then, change the global variable "dir" into the directory of the required data in the Experiement1_Weather.ipynb and Experiment2_Sky_Image.ipynb.
 Execute in the Anaconda environment.

+## Data Source
+In this research, we use the “comprehensive dataset for the accelerated development and benchmarking of solar forecasting methods” dataset provided by Hugo T. C. Pedroa, David P. Larsona, and  Carlos F. M. Coimbra.
+Below is the link of the possible dataset. https://zenodo.org/record/2826939#.XfM9uWQzZPZ

+## Experiments
+### Experiment 1
+In this experiment, we take current weather data and irradiance as input to predict future irradiance.
+For weather input, we take in ambient temperature,relative humidity, pressure, wind speed, wind direction, maximum wind speed, and precipitation.
+For irradiance, we take current GHI, DNI, DHI as input to predict future irradiance in GHI.

+### Experiment 2
+For sky image experiment, we take in ghi, dni, clear sky irradiance, clear sky index, and sky image features.